lananovikova10/testtask/livetemplates_tut.md

-Imagine you are typing the same content again and again, it can be a custom lightweight markup element, a repeating fragment, like warning or admonition block, or an HTML code.
+Imagine you are typing the same content again and again, it can be a custom lightweight markup element, a repeating fragment, like a warning, an admonition block, or an HTML code.

 The live template is a function that allows you to type a few letters and insert longer fragments into your document.
 It makes it easier for you to insert repeating patterns into the text.